 Returns the DER encoded bytes payload of the extension.

 '''

-class cryptography.x509.MSCertificateTemplate(template_id, major_version, minor_version) Added in version 41.0.0.
+class cryptography.x509.MSCertificateTemplate(template_id, major_version, minor_version)

 '''

 The Microsoft certificate template extension is a proprietary Microsoft PKI extension that is used to provide information about the template associated with the certificate.

 '''

 Type

 ObjectIdentifier

 Returns MS_CERTIFICATE_TEMPLATE.